rage/cyber-security-base-19/data/module-2/part-1/web.md

 }
 ```

-<p>For this assignment, you should write the code needed for the method
+For this assignment, you should write the code needed for the method
 `getAccessiblePorts` to scan the given range of ports.
 The method
 should scan the ports at a given address, and then return the list of ports
-that have a service listening for them.</p>
+that have a service listening for them.

 Once completed, submit your solution to the TMC server for assessment.